hash-d/skupper-test-images/README.md

 images contained on the Makefile.
 Skupper images (such as the router or controller) are not copied by this operation.

+See the Makefile contents for information on how to execute the different operations.

 # skupper-test image